Are ADUs allowed in Oakland:

 Types of ADUs allowed:

-Attached ADUs have no size restrictions.
+Category Two: Attached ADUs have no max restrictions.
 Detached units may not exceed 800 sq. ft. or 75% of the floor area of the primary dwelling, whichever is less.

 Attached ADUs have no setback restrictions.
 A detached ADU may extend into a required side and rear setback up to 4 feet from the lot line.
 No more than 50% of the horizontal area of the required rear yard may be covered by structure over 6 feet high.
 All other Secondary Units must meet the setbacks adopted for that residential zone.